lrdj/goodlookslikethis/_posts/2024-02-29-servant-leadership.md

 ## One more thing...

-Because we all know the best way to get an idea across is to tell a story, here's a quote I've stolen from the above Wikiedia page that does just that:-)
+Because we all know the best way to get an idea across is to tell a story, here's a quote I've stolen from the above Wikipedia page that does just that:-)

 > ...In this story, we see a band of men on a mythical journey...
 > The central figure of the story is Leo, who accompanies the party